mtlynch/slide-decks/content/nerds-2023/_index.md

 ## Make others better

 * Good technique as reviewer sets an example for your colleagues
-* Makes your job easier when they send code to you.
+* Makes your job easier when they send code to you

 ---